rhelmer/stop-tracking/README.md

 Installing this add-on will:

- 1) disable any built-in adblockers
+ 1. disable any built-in adblockers
- 2) automatically enable tracking protection (via the pref)
+ 2. automatically enable tracking protection (via the pref)
- 3) show a low-priority infobar when tracking elements are detected.
+ 3. show a low-priority infobar when tracking elements are detected.

 The infobar prompts users to report a problem (with optional screenshot).

+TODO:
- TODO implement report page (overlay content)
+ * implement report page (overlay content)
- TODO remember sites which have already been reported or infobar dismissed TODO add report invocation button to control center location TODO either prompt for permission or notify about disabling existing adblockers
+ * remember sites which have already been reported or infobar dismissed
+ * add report invocation button to control center location
+ * either prompt for permission or notify about disabling existing adblockers

 # Requirements